 As a percentage of net sales, selling and marketing expenses decreased to 39.5% in 1998 from 48.3% in 1997.
 This decrease in selling and marketing expenses as a percentage of net sales reflects the improved efficiency of our Bowflex direct marketing campaign.
-As we refined our spot commercial and infomercial advertising policies and our customer response techniques, we were able to stimulate sales growth at a more rapid rate than the growth in our selling and marketing expenses will continue to increase in real dollar terms, but not as a percentage of net sales, as we:
+As we refined our spot commercial and infomercial advertising policies and our customer response techniques, we were able to stimulate sales growth at a more rapid rate than the growth in our selling and marketing expenses.
+We expect that our selling and marketing expenses will continue to increase in real dollar terms, but not as a percentage of net sales, as we: